MEDomics-UdeS/MED3pa/docs/_build/html/_sources/detectron_tutorials.rst.txt

 .. code-block:: python

-    from det3pa.detectron import DetectronExperiment, DisagreementStrategy_z_mean
+    from det3pa.detectron import DetectronExperiment

     # Execute the Detectron experiment
     experiment_results = DetectronExperiment.run(datasets=datasets, base_model_manager=base_model_manager)

 Step 4: Analyzing the Results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Finally, evaluate the outcomes of the experiment using a specified strategy to determine the probability of a shift in dataset distributions.
+Finally, evaluate the outcomes of the experiment using different strategies to determine the probability of a shift in dataset distributions:

 .. code-block:: python

+    from det3pa.detectron.strategies import *

-    # Analyze the results using the chosen disagreement strategy
+    # Analyze the results using the disagreement strategies
-    experiment_results.analyze_results(DisagreementStrategy_z_mean)
+    test_strategies = [EnhancedDisagreementStrategy, MannWhitneyStrategy]
+    experiment_results.analyze_results(test_strategies)

 **Output**